 We have forgotten that more does not equal better.
 In fact, more can be the absolute last thing you need given the context and situation.

-What’s an example of singular focus that inspired you?
+What’s an example of singular focus in branding that inspired you?

 Recently, I came across a product that seemed to indicate the shift back to a singular focus is well under way – The Light Phone, a new cellular device that (*gasp*) only makes calls.
 Designed to be a companion to your smartphone, for situations where you don’t want or need all that wide-ranging utility provided by your iPhone, The Light Phone’s promise of “designed to be used as little as possible,” contradicts how some companies today obsess over creating products designed to do as much as possible.